Child Custody

 Child Custody Laws In India

-We must also know a little bit about the laws that apply.
+We must also briefly know legal provisions that are applicable.
 In India, the Guardian and Wards Act 1890 has provisions related to child custody after divorce.
-At the same time, India is a big country with many different religions, and there are laws to deal with divorce and who gets to keep the kids.
-The Indian Constitution has laws that depend on what religion we belong to.
-These laws are:
+At the same time, India is a vast nation with diverse religions and there are corresponding laws to deal with separation and child custody.
+The legal provisions that exist in the Indian Constitution based on the religion we belong to are:

 • Custody under Hindu Law – which has provisions under the Hindu Marriage Act 1955 (section 26), the Special Marriage Act 1954 (section 38) and the Hindu Minority and Guardianship Act 1956.